iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-useProtectedData.md

 ## Deploy Your iDapp

 Deploy your iDapp on the iExec protocol.
+You need to have you docker deamon running to build the docker image.

 ```sh
 idapp deploy